Reading the Improvement Board: Seeing Culture in Action

-You can’t see ideas.
-But you can see the colorful idea cards pinned to an improvement board—each one a signal of energy, engagement, and cultural health.
+Similarly, you can’t see ideas—but you can see them on the improvement board.
+Each card is a signal of energy, engagement, and cultural health.

 The Metaphor That Changes Everything